telerik/blazor-docs/components/numerictextbox/events.md

 # Events

-This article explsins the events available in the Telerik NumericTextbox for Blazor:
+This article explains the events available in the Telerik NumericTextbox for Blazor:

 * [OnChange](#onchange)
 * [ValueChanged](#valuechanged)

 ## OnChange

-The `OnChange` event fires when the new value is commited by the user either by pressing `Enter`, or when the input loses focus.
+The `OnChange` event fires when the new value is committed by the user either by pressing `Enter`, or when the input loses focus.

 The numeric textbox is a generic component, so you must provide either a `Value`, or a type to the `T` parameter of the component.